-The duo maintained their thematic focus on mining as they began working on Pleasant Island, their second performance for the theatre stage.
+The duo maintained the thematic focus on mining as they began working on their second performance Pleasant Island.
 The piece zooms in on the impact of large scale mining in a finite environment.
 For this, Silke and Hannes travelled to the Pacific island of Nauru which has been entirely stripped of its natural resources.
-Through testimonies and intimate recordings, the duo tries to unravel the effects of exhaustive mining.
+Pleasant Island premiered in 2019 at Kunstenfestivaldesarts in Brussels, and is touring in Europe and abroad.